xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

 description:
 ---

-## Introduction

 The iOS-mobile-tests perform UI functional automation test on an iOS application using Katalon Studio.

 This topic describes the preliminary actions you need to perform to prepare the environment for testing iOS applications with Katalon Studio.

-## Set up iOS tests on Windows and macOS
+### Set up iOS tests on Windows and macOS

-### On Windows machine
+**On Windows machine**

    You can only test an **iOS** application using **macOS**.

-### On macOS machine
+**On macOS machine**

    1. Supported environments
    * Appium: 1.12.1 onwards
    * iOS: 9.x onwards

      > **Note**
      >
      > Some emulators have already supported Appium through their installations.
 Thus, if you want to run an application on an emulator, check your emulators' settings before proceeding with the Appium installation.

    2. Install the following required components
    * Appium v1.12.1 or newer.